UCSFMemoryAndAging/macpie/docs/cli.rst

 Command - ``link``
 ------------------

-This command links data across multiple data objects using a specified timepoint anchor and time range.
+This command links data across multiple datasets using a specified timepoint anchor and time range.

-Specifically, a single ``PRIMARY`` data object contains the timepoint anchor (the :option:`--date-col` column).
+Specifically, a single ``PRIMARY`` dataset contains the timepoint anchor (the :option:`--date-col` column).
-Then, one or more ``SECONDARY`` data objects is linked by retrieving all rows that match on the ``PRIMARY`` data object's :option:`--id2-col` field and whose :option:`--date-col` fields are within a certain time range of each other.
+Then, one or more ``SECONDARY`` datasets is linked by retrieving all rows that match on the ``PRIMARY`` dataset's :option:`--id2-col` field and whose :option:`--date-col` fields are within a certain time range of each other.

 Usage